 Experience The Best Food, Cities, And Shops In South Carolina On This Scenic Road Trip

 To see South Carolina, you can take a road trip down I-26, which cuts diagonally across the state for around 200 miles from Spartanburg to Charleston.
 This route will also take you through the state capital, Columbia, and the town of Summerville, which bills itself as the birthplace of sweet tea.
-Spartanburg is roughly 20 miles south of the border shared with North Carolina, while Charleston, the biggest city in the state, provides another natural boundary on the Atlantic coast.
+Spartanburg is roughly 20 miles from the North Carolina–South Carolina state line, while Charleston, the biggest city in the state, provides another natural boundary on the Atlantic coast.
 The actual driving time between these two places only amounts to about three hours.
 However, with small-town shops, a corn maze, and one hearty barbecue buffet, there's enough to experience along the way that it could keep you busy for days as you embark on a whirlwind tour of the Palmetto State.

 Downtown Spartanburg happens to be where the corporate headquarters of Denny's, the 24-hour diner chain, is located.
 There's a Denny's franchise over on Reidville Road, but it serves the same old Grand Slam breakfast.
 For a more authentic slice of Americana, try heading across town to the Beacon Drive-In.
 This Spartanburg joint, seen on the Food Network and Travel Channel, has been in business since 1946.
 As its name suggests, it still has curb hops who will bring your food out to your car for you.
 That makes it ideal for a road trip, as long as you're ready to suffer some possible indigestion from the mountain of onion rings and French fries buried between buns in the Chili Cheeseburger A-Plenty.